amirmahdavi2023/cronwatch/README.md

 For every `(worker, cron expression)` pair seen in Analytics, CronWatch keeps the last 20 gaps between *scheduled* run times and takes the median.
 If `now − last run > median + buffer`, you get a 🔴 alert — once.
 When the cron runs again, you get a ✅ with the estimated downtime.
 Runs with a non-`success` status trigger a ⚠️ failure alert.
 That's the whole trick: Cloudflare already has the data; it just never looks at it for you.

+## Known Issues

+**Occasional false "missed schedule" alerts for short-interval crons (< 5 min).**
+Cloudflare's Analytics dataset can lag by several minutes during ingestion, which makes a healthy cron briefly look overdue.
+If you see alert/recovery pairs a few minutes apart, this is why — your cron is fine.

+Workaround: set `BUFFER_SECONDS` to `420` in the Worker's variables.

+A permanent fix (requiring two consecutive missed checks before alerting) is coming in v1.1.0.

 ## License

 MIT